 Time dependence.
-Figure 3 shows the results for DPSV of 10 nM PFOS following preconcentration times in the range between 0.5 and 30 minutes; the inset shows the dependence of the stripping peak current on the preconcentration time.
+Figure 3 shows the results for DPSV of 10 nM PFOS- following preconcentration times in the range between 0.5 and 30 minutes; the inset shows the dependence of the stripping peak current on the preconcentration time (replicated data are shown in Fig. S3).
 As can be seen, the stripping peak current increased with the preconcentration time, but the rate is lower after 20 minutes, indicating a saturation effect.
-This type of saturation behavior was also observed for the stripping voltammetric detection of choline, 53 oligopeptides, 54drugs 44 and proteins, 35,55 Based on the results in Fig. 3, selection of the preconcentration time is a compromise between the peak current response and the time required for the analysis.
-In this case, one possible explanation for the saturation effect is that longer times result in a higher concentration of PFOS in the organic phase, which might lead to formation of micellar aggregates (e.g. micelles, hemi-micelles).
-This could explain the loss of linearity with time (Fig. 3, inset), since an increase in surfactant concentration is not reflected in an increase in current because of PFOS- aggregation.
-Such behaviour has been reported for PFOS-57 and other PFAS.
-Considering that the analyte transferred to the organic phase is solvated in DCE, the critical micelle concentration (CMC) will be different from that in water.
-However, although formation of PFAS reverse micelles in organic phases has been discussed, no CMC values were reported.
-Nevertheless, it can be surmised that reverse micelles of PFOS- might form in the organic phase during the preconcentration step, and lead to the observed non-linear behavior (Fig. 3).
+This type of saturation behavior was also observed for the stripping voltammetric detection of choline57 oligopeptides58, drugs44 and proteins^{35,58}.
+Based on the results in Fig. 3, selection of the preconcentration time is a compromise between the peak current response and the time required for the analysis.
+In this case, one possible explanation for the saturation effect is that longer times result in a higher concentration of PFOS- in the organic phase, which might lead to formation of micellar aggregates (e.g. micelles, hemi-micelles)59 .This could explain the loss of linearity with time (Fig. 3, inset), since an increase in surfactant concentration is not reflected in an increase in current because of PFOS- aggregation.
+Such behaviour has been reported for PFOS-60 and other PFAS.25 Considering that the analyte transferred to the organic phase is solvated in DCE, the critical micelle concentration (CMC) will be different from that in water.
+However, although formation of PFAS reverse micelles in organic phases has been discussed,61 no CMC values were reported.
+Nevertheless, it can be surmised that reverse micelles of PFOS- might form in the organic phase during the preconcentration step, and lead to the observed non-linear behaviour (Fig. 3).

 Figure 3.
 Influence of the preconcentration time on the DPSV (background-subtracted) of 10 nM PFOS- at the μITIES array.
-Preconcentration times: 0.5, 5, 10, 15, 20, 30 min.
-Inset: plot of stripping peak current vs preconcentration time.
-Data points are averages of three measurements and error bars are ± 1 standard deviation.
+Preconcentration times: 0.0, 0.5, 5, 10, 15, 20, 30 min.
+Inset: plot of stripping peak current versus preconcentration time, noting that the data point for 0.0 min preconcentration time is not shown in the inset graph.
+Data points are averages of three measurements and error bars are ±1 standard deviation.
+Where error bars are not visible, they are smaller than the symbol size.